Jeangowhy/opendocs/mcu/STM32F411xC_xE-ARMv7-Cortex-M4-Reference.md

     Memory read protection Level 2 is an irreversible operation.
 When Level 2 is activated, the level of protection cannot be decreased to Level 0 or Level 1.

+> [!NOTE]
-> [!NOTE]: The JTAG port is permanently disabled when Level 2 is active (acting as a JTAG fuse).
+> The JTAG port is permanently disabled when Level 2 is active (acting as a JTAG fuse).
 As a
 > consequence, boundary scan cannot be performed.
 STMicroelectronics is not able to
 > perform analysis on defective parts on which the Level 2 protection has been set.